 If you’re a coffee drinker, Island Vintage Coffee serves up some delicious cups of 100% Kona coffee (around $5).
 If coffee isn’t your thing, Island Vintage Coffee also serves up some pretty solid acai bowls ($10 – $12) and a reasonably priced breakfast and lunch selection.

 My favorite restaurant in Ko Olina, Hawaii is hands-down, Monkeypod Kitchen.
 Their wood-fired pizzas ($16.95 – $26.95) are definitely a crowd favorite, and their live music is a lovely addition.
 The fish and meat-focused dishes are quite a bit more expensive, as those average around $40 per plate.
 However, as an extra bonus, during happy hour (3:00 p.m. – 5:30 p.m. and 9 p.m. – 11 p.m.), the almost all of the pizzas and appetizers are half-off – and, of course, they have a discount on drinks as well.
+I think it’s so good that it was one of only ten restaurants to make it onto my list of Oahu’s best restaurants.

 Feel like splurging on a fancy, romantic dinner?
 Roy’s Ko Olina is the place to do it.
 While the menu does change quite frequently based on what local ingredients are available, Chef Roy Yamaguchi knows how to make delicious meals.
 Be prepared to shell out quite a lot of money though, as most dinner entrees teeter around the $50 mark.